 Not only does EXPAREL help patients get through the first 72 hours post-op with greatly reduced discomfort, it is also great for patients who wish to limit the amount of narcotic pain meds they take.
 Oral pain relievers can cause extreme drowsiness, fatigue, nausea, and constipation in some patients.
-Our patients who opt to add EXPAREL to their procedure report a 50% reduction in narcotic pain medication consumption versus those who do not.
+Our patients who opt to add EXPAREL to their procedure report a 50% reduction in narcotic pain medication consumption vs. those who do not.
 EXPAREL adds $500 to the total surgical investment, and the patients who have used it feel it is well worth the cost.

 Additional considerations for a smooth recovery.

-Set yourself up for a for a 2 weeks of doing nothing but recovering.
-Carrie and I counsel patients on getting into the “recovery mindset.”
+Set yourself up for 2 weeks of doing nothing but recovering.
+Carrie and I counsel patients about getting into the “recovery mindset.”
 Most of us modern women are busy and overscheduled.
 We do it all, from working, cooking, rearing children, exercising, and volunteer work.
 We like to think we are superhuman.
-This notion can make for a frustrating and uncomfortable recovery process because we aren’t able to keep up with the demands and responsibilities of ‘normal’ life during the first 2 post-surgery weeks.
+This notion can make for a frustrating and uncomfortable recovery process because we aren’t able to keep up with the demands and responsibilities of “normal” life during the first 2 post-surgery weeks.
 Sleeping a lot is normal (and encouraged!) during recovery.
 You shouldn’t be making any important decisions or responding to serious e-mails while on pain medication.
 Remind yourself that this is SURGERY and you need downtime.
-You will feel better and your energy will come back in a few short weeks.
+You will feel better, and your energy will come back in a few short weeks.
 However, you will not be able to run the household or your career by yourself during this time.
 Enlist your family and friends to help out with meals, cleaning, running errands, and watching the kids.
 You’ll be glad you asked for support.

 Patient Counselor to Dr. Vath